Location: Fiumicino, Rome, Italy

 Room and Board Arrangements

-The fee includes tuition, accommodation, workdays and weekend meals, program activities and excursions.
-Airfare and health insurance are not included.
+The fee includes tuition, accommodation, workdays meals and Sunday dinners, programme activities and excursions, airport transfer and daily transport to/from the site.
+Airfare and health/travel insurance are not included.

 Name of institution offering credit: University of Southampton, UK